chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > What is your current level of German?
 > Do you plan to improve your German skills while working here?

 Yes, I'm actively learning German.
-I've completed intensive courses up to B1 level.
+I've completed intensive German courses and reached B1 level.
 I can handle basic conversations, like greetings or simple emails, but I need more practice to be fluent.

-I'm excited to use German in the workplace, like in team chats, and plan to keep improving by taking classes.
-I believe working in a German-speaking environment will actually accelerate my learning process.

 ## Available Date